 Should you buy the Smeg DCF02 Drip Filter Coffee Machine?

 If you’re looking for a stylish coffee machine then the fantastic Smeg DCF02 Drip Filter Coffee Machine is a great choice.
-It makes a decent jug of coffee, too, although I marginally prefer the taste of coffee that’s made in a machine using a paper filter, rather than the reusable one here.
+It makes a decent jug of coffee, too, although I recommend using paper filters where you can, as you’ll get better taste, particularly over time when the integrated filter can get tainted.

 Unlike other sites, we thoroughly test every product we review.
 We use industry standard tests in order to compare features properly.
 We’ll always tell you what we find.
 We never, ever accept money to review a product.
 Tell us what you think - send your emails to the Editor.